 Perinatal HIV Prevention - This is a one-hour course covering the guidelines and rules for HIV testing in pregnant women in Texas.
 The course covers the reduction in transmission rates for HIV+ pregnant women who receive treatment at the first prenatal visit, during labor and delivery and women who do not receive treatment.
 The course also provides resources for health care professionals with questions about treatment or guidelines.
 The online course is available through the TRAIN Texas system.

-QA for Counseling and Testing - This course is for supervisors and staff providing quality assurance for agencies implementing counseling and testing in Texas.
+Quality Assurance for Counseling and Testing - This course is for supervisors and staff providing quality assurance for agencies implementing counseling and testing in Texas.
 Areas explored in this training include performing staff observations and giving feedback, implementing protocol-based counseling, and conducting chart reviews.
 It is required for supervisors of DSHS-funded agencies implementing HIV counseling and testing; it is recommended for supervisors of any agency that is implementing HIV counseling and testing.
 Prerequisite: Foundations of Counseling and Testing training (3 days plus pre-requisites).
-This course is currently unavailable but will be available soon.
+The online course is available through the TRAIN Texas system.

 STD Facts and Fallacies - Facts and Fallacies is an on-line modular course for health professionals who interact with client populations at risk for HIV, STDs.
 This course is designed primarily for public health professionals including, but not limited to Risk Reduction Specialists, Community Health Workers, Case Managers and Substance Abuse Counselors.
 Module I consists of Gonorrhea, Chlamydia, PID (Pelvic Inflammatory Disease).
 Module 2 focuses on Syphilis.
 Module 3 focuses on HIV/AIDS.
 The modules center on the transmission, course of infection, symptoms, complications and cures or treatments of each infection.